-Just because winter is coming doesn’t mean that your solar panels will stop working.
+Just because winter is coming doesn’t mean that your panels will stop generating solar power.
 Panels require sunlight in order to operate, not heat.
 That being said – it’s important to understand that yes – the temperature can effect how efficient the panels operate.
 This, however – usually only occurs in extreme temperatures and conditions.

 Solar Panels in the Summer vs. the winter

 Depending on what types of panels you’ve installed on your home, you may actually have more issues when the weather is nice and sunny out in the summer than in the colder winter months.

 While colder temperatures help panels convert energy more efficiently, the shorter days mean less sun.
 Less sun impacts your energy output.
 Getting around this issue is relatively easy to get around though – as you can tilt your panels more towards the sun’s direction seasonally.
 So in the winter, you’ll point the system south, in the summer you’ll paint it more straight on or more to the north.

 While we don’t deal with snow much here in Florida and it doesn’t have much of an effect on our customers, specifically; it’s worth talking about – especially to all you web searchers we’re trying to help!

 Snow and general precipitation can impact the effectiveness of your solar panels, but not to the degree you’d think.
 Because panels are generally generating heat, snow rarely accumulates on panels and often melts before it makes impact.
 When it does – panels are usually tilted, so the snow seamlessly slides off.
 When there’s heavy accumulation, it’s easy to get them cleaned – and all you’ll have to do is call a pro to come help you.